google/GTXiLib/README.md

 Note that GTX is being added to `+setUp` method, not the instance method `-setUp` since GTX must only be installed once (for a given test run).

-To add GTXiLib to your project use the xcodeproj file in this project or [cocoapods](https://cocoapods.org/pods/GTXiLib).
-Note that when linking directly using the xcodeproj file you must also link to the [C++ protobuf library](https://github.com/protocolbuffers/protobuf/tree/master/src) and reference headers under "GTXiLib > Build Settings > Header Search Paths".
+To add GTXiLib to your project use [cocoapods](https://cocoapods.org/pods/GTXiLib).

 ## Podfile
 If installing via CocoaPods, you need to add `GTXiLib` as a dependency in your Podfile. `GTXiLib` only runs in test processes, so do not add it to your main app's spec.
 Additionally, CocoaPods no longer requires `use_frameworks!`. `use_frameworks!` will cause your build to fail with error `ld: framework not found`.
 Your Podfile should look like: